Rocky5/XBMC4Gamers/README.md

 # XBMC4Kids
-This is a skin with custom python scripts (allow each profile to have there own saves) for people that want a fancy UI for just there games.
+This is a skin for XBMC4Xbox v3.5.3+ that utilises custom python scripts that I created to do specific tasks.

+The main objective of this project was to allow my kids to use the same Xbox but also have there own saves, so to stop fighting lol.
+Now the original Xbox doesn't allow this by default, so I had to think outside of the box and learn and create some Python script to do the job.
+It works quite well.

+Now since the above, I have added scripts that fixes scrambled screen games on v.1.6 Xbox ( 480p video mode ) clean save directories of blank saves, clean program thumbnails or refresh them as well as others to do other tasks.
+It's a jack of all trades lol.

 ///////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

 Setup/Installation:

 	1)	Download XBMC. *
-	2)	Place the XBMC folder inside the XBMC4Kids-master. **
+	2)	Place the XBMC folder inside the XBMC4Kids-master folder.
 	3)	Double click "Build XBMC4Kids.bat"
-	4)	FTP the XBMC4Kids folder anywhere on your Xbox. ***
+	4)	FTP the XBMC4Kids folder anywhere on your Xbox. **

 		*
 			https://drive.google.com/folderview?pli=1&ddrp=1&id=0B9zNhNcNUdDTRVFBbHcwc2JCZFE#list
 		**
-			Place the XBMC folder inside the "XBMC4Kids-master" folder.
-		***
 			I would suggest leaving the "Enable individual save directories for each profile" disabled if you are using this as an application or only one profile.

 ///////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////